Apestein/react-lib-starter/README.md

 Create your package in package/index.
 Then import and test from src/App.

 Run `pnpm changeset` then push to your Github and workflow will create a PR for you to merge.
-Once you merge, your package will be automatically publish to npm.
+Once you merge, your package will be automatically published to npm.

 Or run `pnpm release` to publish directly from your command line.
 Remember to login with `npm login` and update version property in package.json.